michielbouw/gatsby-plugin-advanced-sitemap-large/README.md

                 `/offline-plugin-app-shell-fallback`,
                 `/my-excluded-page`,
-                /(\/)?hash-\S*/, // you can also pass valid RegExp to exclude internal tags for example ],
+                /(\/)?hash-\S*/, // you can also pass valid RegExp to exclude internal tags for example (node) => node.isExcluded, // you can also pass a function that gets the single node as input and returns a boolean to determine if the node should be excluded (true) or not (false)
+            ],
             createLinkInHead: true, // optional: create a link in the `<head>` of your site
             addUncaughtPages: true, // optional: will fill up pages that are not caught by queries and mapping and list them under `sitemap-pages.xml`